Thoughts for Curious Rabbit-holers Like Me [Live Post]

 • Luckily, a vulnerability in the Robust Security Network allows for the exploitation of most wifi routers without de-auth!
 These routers assume secure passwords, so they expose the ‘client-less PKMID attack’, in which routers volunteer up their PMKID to unauthenticated users, enabling offline hash cracking without deauths.

-• To get this working on my Mac, I had to combine the first half of the BetterCap tutorial with the second half of this PMKID article.
+• To get this working on my Mac, I had to disconnect from the connected Wifi network, then combine the first half of the BetterCap tutorial (with en0 instead of wlan0) with the second half of this PMKID article.

 • I ran into some issues in that it didn’t capture as many PMKIDs as I expected – I was under the impression that all networks just give this hash out?